 Some countries are famous for their deep connection with animals.
 In one such country, a special animal has played a big role in history, culture and daily life for centuries.
 This animal has helped people travel, work and even win battles.
 It is strong, fast and well-suited to the land’s harsh weather.
 Even today, it remains an important part of the country’s traditions.

-Mongolia is known as the “Land of the Horses” because horses are a big part of life there.
-They are used for travel, herding animals and even in festivals.
-Horses are deeply respected in Mongolian culture and history.
-The country has more horses than people, showing their great importance.
+Mongolia is called the “Land of the Horses” because horses are an important part of daily life there.
+People use them for travel, farming, and traditional festivals.
+Horses are highly respected in Mongolian culture and history.
+In fact, Mongolia has more horses than people, which shows how special they are to the nation.

 Mongolia is called the “Land of Horses” because horses are a big part of life.
 People use them for travel, work and festivals.
 Horses also have cultural importance and are symbols of strength and freedom.
 Here are some reasons why Mongolia earned the title of Land of Horses: